 Active in the local political arena and passionate about civic engagement, Matia serves as president for Tennessee Young Democrats (TNYD) and Vice-President of Political Planning for the Women’s Political Collaborative of Tennessee (WPCTN).
 Prior to her roles with TNYD and WPCTN, Matia served as Treasurer for Tennessee Equality Project.

-Jack Davis manages JD Events and Festivals who annually produces several large festivals in the Nashville area.
+Jack Davis manages Good Neighbor Festivals who annually produces several large festivals in the Nashville area.
 Jack has been managing and executing large events for over 15 years.
 Prior to starting the event company Jack managed large events at the University of Michigan, Southeast Missouri State, and Vanderbilt University.
 Jack graduated from Missouri State University with a BA in Public Relations.

 With extensive experience in the nonprofit and private sector including founding Hands on Nashville, The Youth Opportunity Center, The Bright Horizons Foundation for Children, and Zeumo, his latest technology company, as well as serving as CEO of Oasis Center from 2001–2011, Hal currently serves as CEO of Thistle Farms.
 Hal is known for his servant-style leadership and is equally compelled to chart new growth for any organization he serves.